 A Winning Negotiation is Your Desired Outcome

-In the first two articles of this series, you and I talked about cooperative negotiations as being your ultimate goal.
+In the first two articles of this series, you learned about aligned negotiations as being your ultimate outcome.
 This week, we open that door.

 It is not always easy to see when you’re on track in a negotiation.
 Sometimes one or the both of you will get off track from a cooperative process and start pushing for a win/lose situation.

-That can work…but…before you allow yourself to go there let’s look at the cooperative negotiation.
-Here’s what a cooperative negotiation looks like:
+That can work…but…before you allow yourself to go there let’s look at the aligned negotiation.
+Here’s what an aligned negotiation looks like:

 Step #1: Opening the Negotiation